Donald Clive Anderson: Early life

 An early skier, Anderson spent the winter of 1920–21 in Switzerland in Mürren, the town where the famous Kandahar ski club was set up in 1924.
 The name for the club is said to be named after the "Roberts of Kandahar-Cup" first run in 1911.
 During the 1880 Afghanistan War Lord Roberts won a battle in Kandahar.

-In early 1921 Anderson sailed to Australia on the P&O ship SS Macedonia and returned to England in the early 1930s.
+In early 1921 Anderson sailed to Australia on the P&O ship and returned to England in the early 1930s.

 While in Australia, Anderson visited Il Parran, Glenn Innes (1923), Hobart (August 1924), visiting Amy Gant, Anderson's mother's first cousin wife of Tetley Gant, member of the Tasmanian Legislative Council.

 In 1924 with C. L. Morell, Anderson toured several stations in the Northern Territory and Queensland – Barclay Downs, Lawn Hill Station, Alexandra – before returning through Goondiwindi and Pukawidgi near Inverell in 1925.